sensui7/tetris/README.md

 ## Instructions
 Execute `cargo build && cargo run` to install the dependencies/build the program and then run it.

+Execute `cargo test` to run the unit tests for this project.

 The keybindings are `UP, DOWN, LEFT, RIGHT, SPACE, Z, and X`.

 ## Requirements